2008: While there have been no verified attacks, AS Shariah has posted videos online that claim attacks against American military personnel.

-Since its inception, AS Shariah has operated within two umbrella organizations, the Jihad and Reform Front and the Political Council of Iraqi Resistance.
+Since its inception, AS Shariah has operated under two umbrella organizations, the RJF and the Political Council of Iraqi Resistance.
 Almost all of AS Shariah's announcements have come in the form of joint communiqués from one of the two fronts.
 Both of the front organizations are considered to be moderate relative to many of the other jihadi groups operating within Iraq.
-AS Shariah, as a part of Jihad and Reform Front, has entered into talks with U.S. forces.
-Furthermore, they have said that they would not attack polling places for elections, unlike Al Qaeda and its affiliates.
+AS Shariah, as a part of Political Council of Iraqi Resistance, entered into talks with U.S. forces, although they were unable to reach any meaningful results.
+Furthermore, they have said that they would not attack polling places for elections, unlike AQI and its affiliates.
 AS Shariah has not shown a proclivity for large attacks on the scale that Ansar al-Islam has, but does support the killing of foreign forces in Iraq.

 It is believed that AS was started by former leaders of AI.

 Abu Sajjad (2007 to Unknown): In 2007, Sajjad left AI and aligned with the Islamic Army of Iraq (IAI) and the Mujahideen Army (MA) to form the Jihad and Reform Front (RJF).